Sex Addiction / Out Of Control Sexual Behavior Explained

-The aftermath is to feel hurt and shame.
-For some addicts, the first and most difficult step to recovery is breaking through denial by admitting to themselves and others they have a problem with sexual relations.
+For some addicts, the first and most difficult step to recovery is breaking through denial by admitting to themselves and to others they have a problem with sexual relations and building healthy relationships with a partner.
+Sex addiction can have many consequences, including pain and shame.

 Reality is the key to facing your truth and mental health; therefore, one must first get in touch with reality.